 Regulate insulin levels

 Pumpkin seeds have proven to be a natural route that one can take on the path towards lowering blood glucose levels.
 This benefit is due to two specific compounds: trigonelline and nicotinic acid.
-While both compounds have been found to be instrumental in stabilizing blood sugar, trigonelline specifically supports the regeneration of the insulin-producing cells located in the pancreas.
+While both compounds are instrumental in stabilizing blood sugar, trigonelline specifically supports the regeneration of the insulin-producing cells located in the pancreas.
 Pepitas can be priceless for those with diabetes.

 Pumpkin seeds are a natural source of tryptophan, an amino acid that is essential for the production of serotonin and melatonin.
 Snacking on them before bed can help with the wind-down process for those who are prone to anxiety and insomnia.